 In June 2019, the Fund temporarily suspended its securities lending program.
+The Fund re-instated the securities lending program effective January 2020 with the transition to a new custodian.

-At December 31, 2018, the collateral received for loaned securities was as follows:
+At December 31, 2020, the collateral received for loaned securities was as follows: